Copper(II) stearate

 Copper(II) stearate is a metal-organic compound, a salt of copper and stearic acid with the formula Cu(C17H35COO)2.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.

 Synthesis

 Exchange reaction of sodium stearate and copper sulfate:

 Physical properties

 Copper(II) stearate forms a blue-green amorphous substance similar to plasticine both in appearance and touch.

-Insoluble in water, ethanol, or methanol.
+Insoluble in water, ethanol, or ether; soluble in pyridine.

-Soluble in ether, pyridine, hot benzene, and chloroform.

 Chemical properties

 The compound is stable and non-reactive under normal conditions.

 When trying to ignite, copper stearate first melts and then begins to burn with a green (at the base) flame, then it quickly turns black due to the formation of cupric oxide:

 Uses

 The compound is used in the production of antifouling paint and varnish materials.

 Also used as a component in casting bronze sculptures.

 Also applies as a catalyst for the decomposition of hydroperoxides.